ozdemirht/generative-ai/Kaggle-Google-AI-Studio/Readme.md

 ## Why?

-IEEE Humanitarian Technologies (IEEE HT) and the International Telecommunication Union (ITU) are harnessing generative AI to reduce the burden of Non-Communicable Diseases (NCDs) in The Gambia through a scalable, inclusive, and localized chatbot solution in collaboration with the World Health Organization (WHO), the Be He@lthy, Be Mobile initiative and the UN Inter-Agency Task Force on NCDs.
+IEEE Humanitarian Technologies (IEEE HT) and the International Telecommunication Union (ITU) are [harnessing generative AI](https://ieeeht.org/get-involved/funding-opportunities/genai-for-good/) to reduce the burden of Non-Communicable Diseases (NCDs) in The Gambia through a scalable, inclusive, and localized chatbot solution in collaboration with the World Health Organization (WHO), the [Be He@lthy, Be Mobile](https://www.itu.int/en/ITU-D/ICT-Applications/Pages/mhealth-for-ncd-behealthy-bemobile.aspx) initiative and the UN Inter-Agency Task Force on NCDs.

 [Impact] NCDs are the leading cause of premature death in The Gambia.
-Nearly half of all adults live with hypertension, and one in five has multiple risk factors.
-Without new approaches, the burden will continue to grow—straining families and overwhelming health systems.
-According to the WHO and ITU, chatbot-based interventions could save more than 400,000 lives globally in the next decade.
+Nearly **half of all adults live with hypertension**, and one in five has multiple risk factors.
+Without new approaches, the burden will continue to grow—straining families and overwhelming health systems. **According to the WHO and ITU, chatbot-based interventions could save more than 400,000 lives globally in the next decade**.

 ## What?

-Chatbot: Community Health Workers (CHW) Hypertension Mentor built in Google AI Studio by using only prompts.
+Chatbot: Community Health Workers (CHW) Hypertension Mentor built in [Google AI Studio](https://aistudio.google.com/apps?source=) by using only prompts.
 Chatbot is intended for Community Health Workers in described Use Cases.

 HeartGuard Chatbot Apps Link : https://ai.studio/apps/drive/1-QMrnEV0uD50o7Ob3NYxZertFehZgIIe?fullscreenApplet=true